jordi98/HomeWork/README.md

 # HomeWork
 Made by Yuri Danchyshyn

-Tacsks from Udemy are in filder TestProject.TaskLibrary/Udemy/
+Tacsks from Udemy are in folder TestProject.TaskLibrary/Udemy/

 Lessons tasks